wizapp/gulp-mobile-icons/README.md

 This will create all icons in the folder `images/`.

-If you want to customize the filenames or sizes of the icons, pass an object to mobileIcons(SIZES):
+If you want to customize the filenames or sizes of the icons, pass an object to mobileIcons(MY_SIZES):
 ```javascript
 gulp.task('build_icons', [], function() {
     const MY_SIZES = {